JoelHMikael/LYLLRuoka/README.md

 Follow these steps to install everything required for the project to run.

 ## Install the FoodJS repository
 Just clone it from github.
-If you want the server to be able to update itself automatically without modifying `init.sh`, you will have to do this in your home folder.
 ```
 git clone "https://github.com/JoelHMikael/FoodJS.git"
 ```